Vyral/elrod-hedenborg/_posts/2018-11-26-how-to-find-out-if-youre-addicted-to-your-phone.md

 My ultimate point is to **be careful to not become addicted to your technology.** As we say, “Let’s just be better, Charlotte.”
 Let’s elevate our game and the real estate community so we can serve our clients at a higher level.

 If you have any questions for me, please feel free to reach out.
-I’d love to speak with you
+I’d love to speak with you.

 &nbsp;